-In October 2018, the Mexican Financial Reporting Standards Board (Consejo Mexicano de Normas de Información Financiera, A. C., CINIF) issued the document "Improvements to FRSs 2019" which contains specific changes to some of the already existing FRSs.
-The FRS improvements mentioned below, which came into force for the years indicated on January 1, 2019, did not produce significant effects on the Company's consolidated financial statement.
+In October 2018, the Mexican Financial Reporting Standards Board (Consejo Mexicano de Normas de Información Financiera, A. C., CINIF) issued the document Improvements to FRSs 2019 ("Mejoras a las NIF 2019"), which contains specific changes to some of the already existing FRSs.
+The FRS improvements mentioned below, which came into force on January 1, 2019 for the years indicated, did not produce significant effects on the Company's consolidated financial statement.